Sstmtz/dotfiles/docs/kde.md

 *All of these applets are available in the KDE Store.*

+> [!NOTE]
-**NOTICE: There is a Lenovo Legion logo in the system tray, which is `PlasmaVantage`.
+> There is a Lenovo Legion logo in the system tray, which is `PlasmaVantage`.
 If you are using a laptop of this brand, you can download it directly from `KDE Discover`.**

 2. Right Panel